squinkylabs/SqHarmony/docs/phasepatterns.md

 Shift amount input is combined with the other shift inputs to give the final shift amount.
 Here 0v is "no shift", 10v is "shift of one", which as explained above is set by the range control.
 This input is fully polyphonic.

 RIB+ and RIB- trigger inputs.
-There are fully polyphonic trigger inputs.
+These are fully polyphonic trigger inputs.
 On a transition from 0v to 10v they will cause a new RIB ramp to be generated, just like pressing the buttons.

 ### The outputs